coverclock/com-diag-hazer/DISPLAY.md

 * ? - Invalid.

-The last field is a navigation safety indicator, provided by the NMEA RMC sentence, and gives a clue as to the confidence timeliness of the fix:
+The last field is a navigation safety indicator, provided by the NMEA RMC sentence, and gives a clue as to the confidence in and timeliness of the fix:

 * S - Safe;
 * C - Caution;